juliohm/GeoSimulation.jl/README.md

 conditional distribution function within a neighborhood using Kriging, and assigns a value to the center of the neighborhood by sampling from this distribution.

+### SPDEGS

+This solver provides an implementation of the stochastic partial differential equations (SPDE) approach to Gaussian simulation [Lindgren et al. 2011.](https://rss.onlinelibrary.wiley.com/doi/10.1111/j.1467-9868.2011.00777.x).
+The method relies on a discretization of the Laplace-Beltrami operator on meshes and is adequate for highly curved domains (e.g. surfaces).

 ## Installation

 Get the latest stable release with Julia's package manager: